westurner/lunar-test/README.md

 > ./LibreboxPlayer.exe examples/part_example.lua
 ```
 <img src="repo/example3.gif" alt="Demo gif" width="256"/>
-The snippet is fully compatible.

 ### Compatibility

-Librebox is currently in demo stage (it implements a limited subset of the Roblox API), but here is what is supported:
+Librebox is currently in demo stage (it implements a limited subset of its planned API), but here is what is supported:

 - Basic scene rendering
   - Lighting, shadows, ambient, skybox